MarcinOrlowski/laravel-api-response-builder/docs/config.md

  exception class and if there's one, proper handler, dedicated to that exception class, kicks in and deals with the exception.
 If no such config exists, `default` handler will be used.

- **NOTE:** For now there's no option to specify custom converted as of yet (but that's next step anywya), so adding own classes to the config same way we did for `\Symfony\Component\HttpKernel\Exception\HttpException::class` won't work.
+ **NOTE:** For now there's no option to specify custom converted as of yet (but that's next step anyway), so adding own classes to the config same way we did for `\Symfony\Component\HttpKernel\Exception\HttpException::class` won't work.